NATIONAL FEDERATION OF STATE HIGH SCHOOL ASSOCIATIONS

 For more information on the NFHS School Honor Roll and to apply for participation in the program during the 2020-21 school year, please visit https://nfhslearn.com/home/administrators.

 Promotional Video: https://nfhslearn.com/library/videos/nfhs-school-honor-roll.

 About the National Federation of State High School Associations (NFHS)

 The NFHS, based in Indianapolis, Indiana, is the national leadership organization for high school sports and performing arts activities.
 Since 1920, the NFHS has led the development of education-based interscholastic sports and performing arts activities that help students succeed in their lives.
 The NFHS sets direction for the future by building awareness and support, improving the participation experience, establishing consistent standards and rules for competition, and helping those who oversee high school sports and activities.
-The NFHS writes playing rules for 16 sports for boys and girls at the high school level.
-Through its 50 member state associations and the District of Columbia, the NFHS reaches more than 19,500 high schools and 12 million participants in high school activity programs, including almost 8 million in high school sports.
+The NFHS writes playing rules for 17 sports for boys and girls at the high school level.
+Through its 50 member state associations and the District of Columbia, the NFHS reaches more than 19,500 high schools and 12 million participants in high school activity programs, including more than 7.9 million in high school sports.
 As the recognized national authority on interscholastic activity programs, the NFHS conducts national meetings; sanctions interstate events; offers online publications and services for high school coaches and officials; sponsors professional organizations for high school coaches, officials, speech and debate coaches, and music adjudicators; serves as the national source for interscholastic coach training; and serves as a national information resource of interscholastic athletics and activities.
 For more information, visit the NFHS website at www.nfhs.org.